mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 Let's say you need to add a new feature or code path that requires a new target for a `baz` service.

-"I need to get a new target...instead of adding a new field to `Targets`, let's re-use `barTarget`.
-That's the cleanest approach."
+["I need to get a new target...instead of adding a new field to `Targets`, let's re-use `barTarget`.
+That's the cleanest approach."]{.llm}

 It will optimize keeping existing types instead of extending them to match your domain as your domain expands, especially if those existing types cross a